 All Personnel must comply with the following:

-- Requests to transfer Physical Records to and from an Off-site Storage Facility must be made in compliance with GOV-7104P-01, “Sending Physical Records to Off-Site Storage Procedure”.
+- Requests to transfer Physical Records to an Off-site Storage Facility must be made in compliance with GOV-7104P-01, “Sending Physical Records to Off-Site Storage Procedure”.

 - Retrieval records must be approved by the supervisor of the requestor.

 - Physical Records may only be released and transferred to the Off-site Storage Facility by Approved Vendor personnel showing proper identification.

 - Personnel who have received retrieved records must: